krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ### Analysis without beach-level covariate

+#### Using fixed effects for among-beach differences

 To develop some notation for modeling, let $i=1, \ldots, 9$ index the different beaches, let $j = 1, \ldots, 5$ index the different samples at each beach, let $y_{ij}$ be the square root of the species richness at sample $j$ at beach $i$, and let $x_{ij}$ be the NAP covariate at sample $j$ at beach $i$.

-In a standard linear models course, we would identify this as a blocked design in which the beaches are the individual blocks, and the samples are nested within the beaches.
-NAP is a quantitative, sample-level covariate.
+In a standard linear models course, we would identify this as a two-factor design with a categorical factor (the beaches) and a numerical factor (NAP).
 Suppose we wish to characterize the relationship between NAP and (the square root of) species richness, while controlling for differences among the beaches.
-To do so, we entertain the model
+To do so, we might entertain the additive model
 \begin{align*}
 y_{ij} & = a_i + b x_{ij} + \varepsilon_{ij} \\
 \varepsilon_{ij} & \stackrel{\text{iid}}{\sim} \mathcal{N}(0, \sigma_\varepsilon^2).